 Monitored external attack surfaces: Many attacks are successfully accomplished due to a misconfiguration or an inadvertent hole caused by a gap in change management.
 It is a best practice to monitor for exposed services (e.g., Shodan).

 Improving these five categories reduces the risk and impact of a ransomware attack, leverages existing technology investments, and improves recovery in the event of a compromise.
-These are all likely to be standard in an OT cyber security program, but also hinge on effective cyber security controls, products, and services should you need them.
+Each of these add successive protections and safeguards against a possible ransomware attack.

 Download the on-demand webinar to hear Ron Brash and John Livingston discuss best practices and use cases to protect your OT organization against ransomware.